 (b) in relation to any other participating State or Territory through which the prisoner is travelling — to the chief officer of police of that State or Territory.

-[Regulation 54P inserted in Gazette 3 Apr 2007 p.
+[Regulation 54P inserted: Gazette 3 Apr 2007 p.
 1502.]

 54Q.
 WA escorts

 If it is a condition of an interstate absence permit given to a prisoner in this State that the prisoner shall be escorted to or through a participating State or Territory, the permit —